suvraadeep/Ixigo-First-Responder-SLM/README.md

 └── README.md                      # this file
 ```

-The fine-tuned model is also hosted privately on the HuggingFace Hub (gated - requires a token to download) at:
+The fine-tuned model is also hosted on the HuggingFace Hub (gated - requires a token to download) at:
 - **https://huggingface.co/suvroo/qwen05b-ixigo-firstresponder**
 - Kaggle: https://www.kaggle.com/code/suvroo/ixigo-first-responder-slm